clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

 * `:entities` is for converting Clojure keywords/string to SQL entity names.
 It defaults to `identity`.

-If you want to prevent java.jdbc's conversion of SQL entity names to lowercase in a `query` result, you can specify `:identifiers identity`:
+If you want to prevent `java.jdbc`'s conversion of SQL entity names to lowercase in a `query` result, you can specify `:identifiers identity`:

 ```clojure